 The offline hours are just as important as having online hours to come back refreshed and motivated to design some great work.

 After all, if being a freelance graphic designer still isn’t working out, it’s OK to admit that to yourself.
 Search through job listings online for design work that offers a steady paycheck.

 You may even find a position that allows you to freelance outside of office hours, so you still have the chance to work on some projects on your own.

 Lauren Clarke writes this article.
-Lauren writes guest posts for several innovative brands and media outlets around the world.
-Lauren loves red wine, bush walks, and meditating.
+Lauren writes guest posts for several innovative brands and media outlets worldwide.
+Lauren loves red wine, bush walks, and meditation.
 You can find Lauren on Twitter.